 Saline Quaternary Continental Lakes

-That is, northern end of the Lake Eyre catchment lies barely on the periphery of the planetary monsoon system.
+That is, northern end of the Lake Eyre catchment lies barely on the periphery of the planetary monsoon system and so is subject to year to year fluctuation.
 The Northern Australian monsoon is erratic both in space and time.
 Recent lake floods are related to La Nina phases of the El Nino-Southern Oscillation (ENSO) and are out of phase with the Pacific Dry Zone rainfall and El Nino events.
-Changes in the intensity of the monsoon have controlled the frequency and permanency of Lake Eyre waters throughout much of the Quaternary (see Warren, 2016; Chapter 3 for detailed literature compilation of the lake geology).
+Changes in the intensity of the monsoon have controlled the frequency and permanency of Lake Eyre waters throughout much of the Quaternary (see Warren, 2016; Chapter 3 for detailed literature compilation of the lake geology and climatology).

 Lake Eyre, South Australia.
 Image on left taken on January 1, 2000 at a time prior to a major flooding event.
 Partly cloud-obscured image on right taken on April 6, 2000, after a major monsoon-fed flood influx into lake from northern part of lake.
 The elongate interdunal sabkhas and pans in the northern part of the image constitute the Kallakoopah Pans.
 Note the water-filled Warburton Channel transecting the northern lake floor (Landsat 7 satellite images acquired and processed by ACRES).